Scottish Patient Safety Programme in

 reviews) and safety climate surveys.

-- Safer medicines:
+- Safer medicines: including the

 warfarin and disease-modifying anti-rheumatic drugs (DMARDs) and

-developing reliable systems for medication
+developing reliable systems for medication reconciliation in the

 - Safety at the interface: focusing on

-The programme will give you access to
+The programme will give you access to tools, resources and

 within your primary care setting.